rancher/rancher-docs/docs/faq/technical-items.md

 <new_password>
 ```

-### I deleted/deactivated the last admin, how can I fix it?
+## I deleted/deactivated the last admin, how can I fix it?

-Docker Install:
+Docker install:

 ```
 $ docker exec -ti <container_id> ensure-default-admin
 New default administrator (user-xxxxx)